 The Teacher Advisory Council generally meets monthly during the school year.
 Typically, a rough agenda will be developed and disseminated in advance.
 Agendas may be modified to address topics as they arise, or to adjust for time constraints.
 The Superintendent or his designee will serve as facilitator of the discussion.

 - Members will attend and actively participate in all TAC meetings.
 It is understood that circumstances occasionally arise where a member will be unable to attend a meeting, however, members who miss more than two meetings in a single year will not be reappointed in the following year.

 - Members are expected to be candid and forthright, but also professional, courteous, and solution-oriented.

 - Members are expected to solicit input and feedback from colleagues to inform and enrich the dialogue.

-- Notes from the meetings will be taken and sent to all KCS staff, generally within two weeks of the meeting.
+- Notes from the meetings will be taken and posted online, generally within two weeks of the meeting.